A Potato Plant from the Ground Up

 Growing Conditions

-It is important to earth up around the potato shoots to help the embryo potato tubers grow.
-Also the potato tubers themselves become green if exposed to light.
+Potato tubers become green if exposed to light.
 This green colour is chlorophyll but it causes an increase in a poisonous compound called Solanin that can make you feel ill.
+Therefore it's important to keep tubers covered by earthing up around potato plants and mulching.

 Potato Season

-Maincrop.
 The main limitation is in giving enough time to crop before temperature and day length are prohibitive.
+And to get all-year-around potatoes you'll want to stagger different season varieties.

 First Early potatoes crop in 60-110 days.
 These can be harvested from about the longest day and into July.
 First Early are ideal for growing in containers and pots as they produce a smaller crop.
 They are often used as salad potatoes.